-HPE's vision for the intelligent edge
+Assessing HPE's vision for the intelligent edge

 In addition to providing the network fabric, it also provides deep visibility, deep penetrability and deep automation capabilities.
 "That is where we see the wide network foundation evolving," he said.

 In the wireless world, speeds and capacity have also increased over time, but there remains the need to improve network efficiency for high-density deployments, Melkote said.

 Improvements with the latest generation of wireless, Wi-Fi 6, address this by focusing on efficiency and reliability and high-density connectivity, which are necessary given the explosion of wireless devices, including IoT gear, he said.

 Artificial intelligence will also play a major role in how networks are managed, he said.
-“Behind the scenes, across both wired and wireless, AI and AI operations are going to be at the heart of how the vision of manageability and automation is going to be realized,” Melkote said.
+“Behind the scenes, across both wired and wireless, AI and AI operations are going to be at the heart of how the vision of manageability and automation is going to be realised,” Melkote said.

 AI operations are fundamentally about collecting large amounts of data from network devices and gaining insights from the data to predict when and where the network is going to face capacity and congestion problems that could kill performance, and to discover security issues, he said.